(International Classroom): Sapere Aude

 This Philosophy in Action (PhiA) week of the second year is devoted to the book project.
 Students read an academic book and write a book review.
 In this book-review they identify and present the central line of argumentation, any relevant key-concepts of the book, as well as its main narrative.
 In addition they critically reflect on the content and the argument of the book and embed it in a broader context.
 To this end, students make use of the reflective capacities, they have developed during the previous PhiA weeks.

 Students choose from a pre-given list of books, covering topics interensting and relevant for all four streams.
-During the week, they follow two lectures (general) on the relevance of academic books, the difference with academic journal articles and academic books and on the role and relevance of book-reviews.
+During the week, they follow a lecture (general) on the relevance of academic books, the difference with academic journal articles and academic books and on the role and relevance of book-reviews.
 In two practical’s, students discuss the book under the supervision of a teacher and together with fellow-students.
 Based on these discussions and on a guideline on how to write a book-review, students individually write a book review.

 Knowledge and insight